 Andy Potts competed in the Olympics in 2004, and has since focused his energies on a variety of Ironman competitions around the country.
 After a bad fall on his bike at the IRONMAN World Championship in Kailua-Kona, Hawaii on October 8th 2016, Andy still managed to place 11th.
 Previously he has placed 4th twice at this event.
 We spoke with Andy to ask him a few questions about his Olympic and Ironman experiences, as well as his commitment to using our StretchCordz® band resistance tools in his daily training regimen.

-Can you tell us a little bit about your Olympic trial experience this year?
+Can you tell us a little bit about your Olympic experience and background?

-Can you tell us about when you were first introduced to NZ Manufacturing products?
+Tell us how you were first introduced to NZ Manufacturing products?

 What are some tips for a young swimmer aspiring to make it to the Olympics?

-Interested in learning more about the NZ Manufacturing products used by Brian and his team?
+Interested in learning more about the wide array of NZ Manufacturing products that can greatly improve your resistance training?

 We can’t thank Andy Potts enough for taking time out of his busy schedule to sit down with us for this interview.
 We wish him all the best in his future competitions.
 If you’re looking to improve your own resistance training regimen, don’t hesitate to reach out to our team to discuss our StretchCordz® products.
 We can be reached by phone at 330-634-0271, or through our contact form.